 D. Honorary Membership

 These shall be persons who have made significant contributions to the development of and/or have rendered outstanding HOSA services to the association.
 The names of individuals to consider for honorary membership shall be submitted by a local chapter to the Executive Committee for approval by a two-thirds vote.
-They are lifetime members and their dues are paid annually by the submitting chapter.
+They are lifetime members, and their dues are paid annually by the submitting chapter.

 E. Private School Membership